lydell/LinkHints/CONTRIBUTING.md

 npm run watch
 ```

-It is recommended to set up [Flow], [ESLint] and [Prettier] integrations in your editor.
+It is recommended to set up [TypeScript], [ESLint] and [Prettier] integrations in your editor.
 You can also run these tools from the command line:

-- `npm run flow`
+- `npm run tsc`
 - `npm run eslint`
 - `npm run prettier`